AnshDani2004/LeftoverLink/README.md

-# LeftoverLink – Local SwiftUI Prototype
+# LeftoverLink – SwiftUI Prototype

-LeftoverLink is a local‑only SwiftUI prototype designed to demonstrate a polished food‑sharing app for students.
+LeftoverLink is a SwiftUI prototype designed to demonstrate a polished food‑sharing app for students.
 This version runs entirely in memory without any network or Firebase dependencies.
 It implements a clean MVVM architecture with a protocol‑based repository, a mock data source, and a modern, colourful user interface inspired by real apps.

 ## Features